AthBall/PowerShell/README.md

 Functions:
-  [Type 1] Quick classification - classify files and create folders to hold them [Type 2] Classification based on name - find files after user input the name.
-If found, create folder(s) and hold the file(s) in it
-  [Type 3] Classification based on file extension - find files after user input the file type (mp3, doc, docx, etc).
-If found, create folder and hold the file in it
+  [Type 1] Quick classification - classify files and create folders to hold them [Type 2] Classification based on name - find files after a user input the name [Type 3] Classification based on file extension - find files after a user input the file type (mp3, doc, docx, etc)

 Usage: This tool is not only for managing photos, but also extended to make files in Windows manageble, for example the songs, documents, videos, etc.